 The Navy soon faced a massive sailor shortage, after its shortsighted "kick 'em out" policy.

-Indeed, hit with a self-inflicted shortage of 12,000 sailors -- the Navy publicly and belatedly reversed its policy.
-It compassionately shifted its focus: to rehabilitate and retain marginal GI's.
+Indeed, hit with a self-inflicted shortage of 12,000 sailors -- the Navy (out of strict necessity) belatedly reversed its policy.
+It shifted its focus: to rehabilitate and retain marginal GI's.
 The new policy worked.
-Thousands of "newbies" were rehabilitated, instead of getting "bad paper."
+Thousands of marginal sailors were rehabilitated, instead of getting "bad paper."
 Performances improved and the "newbies" finished their terms of enlistment.

 Steve McQueen, the late actor, is a great example of rehabilitating a wayward GI.
 Seven times, was demoted.
 Twice, he was busted for "drunk on duty."
 Despite his many offenses, he was not dishonorably discharged.
 Returned to duty after spending 6 weeks in a Marine Corps brig, he later "shaped up" and -- in the long term -- received an Honorable Discharge.